 As wildfires continue to spread across western U.S. states, impacting air quality and causing wildlife to flee to safety, veterinarians at BluePearl Specialty and Emergency Pet Hospital are warning owners of potential dangers for pets.

-Jennifer Sergeeff, DVM, DACVIM, internist and medical director at BluePearl in Daly City, Ca., just a mile outside of San Francisco City limits, says while the fires are about 30 miles away from her practice, she and her team are in the smoke zone of these fires (from all directions) and Daly City has been under unhealthy air quality alerts for nearly two weeks.
+Jennifer Sergeeff, DVM, DACVIM, internist and medical director at BluePearl in Daly City, California, just a mile outside of San Francisco City limits, says while the fires were about 30 miles away from her practice, she and her team were in the smoke zone of these fires (from all directions) and Daly City was under unhealthy air quality alerts for nearly two weeks.

-“We are providing medical advice to owners regarding heat and air quality as it relates to their pet’s health,” remarked Dr. Sergeeff.
-“The advice we are giving to owners is aimed mostly towards those with pets suffering from underlying respiratory conditions or allergies.
+“We provided medical advice to owners regarding heat and air quality as it relates to their pet’s health,” remarked Dr. Sergeeff.
+“The advice we gave to owners is aimed mostly towards those with pets suffering from underlying respiratory conditions or allergies.
 We are also advising owners to avoid exposing pets to excessive heat—since high temperatures have been concurrent with fires—at peak times daily.”